wal-e/wal-e/README.rst

   hurt more.
 * WAL-E is expanding.
 A README is starting to get unwieldy.
 A proper Sphinx manual should be written soon
+* The the retry logic in boto and the exceptions it raises are not know to me, and may defeat WAL-E's retry logic.
 * Investigate pg_lesslog.
 This tool strips the WAL file of full-page binary images, making it *much* smaller, but this also makes the recovery process more expensive (has to do more seeking to do